Volunteer Services / Many Ways to Volunteer

 These volunteers keep in touch with those who are grieving by making scheduled telephone calls.
 They also assist with support groups and the Children’s Grief program.

 Enjoy the hustle and bustle of a retail operation or have great office skills?
 Retail volunteers sort, price, tag, display merchandise, refurbish computers, and assist in one of our administrative offices.
 Interested?
-Please contact Crystelle Turlo, our Retail Volunteer Coordinator, at 530-344-4439 or email for opportunities.
+Please contact store management for volunteer opportunities at your local store!

 This group of volunteers works together on large mailings several times a year.
 The time commitment is minimal; however, the cost savings to Snowline is immense!